Pop Archives

 #1 UK

-Christmas sample medley mixed by Dave Tanner that showcases Joe Loss’s March Of The Mods (Finnjenka Dance) [Amazon].
-The third of three Jive Bunny party mix #1s in the UK in 1989, after Swing The Mood (also a big hit in Australia) and That’s What I Like.
+This was the third of three Jive Bunny party mix hits in the UK in 1989, after Swing The Mood (also a #1 hit in Australia) and That’s What I Like.

-For a connection between bunnies and finnjenka, see above under RONNIE KRANCK’S ORCHESTRA.
+For a connection between bunnies and finnjenka, see below under Ronnie Kranck’s Orchestra.

 (Rauno Lehtinen)